vvviiimmm/vvviiimmm.github.io/_posts/2018-02-17-catamorphisms-and-falgebras.md

 case class MultF[A](e1: A, e2: A) extends ExpressionF[A]
 ```

-All references to Expression are replaced with a type parameter so the data structure is no longer recursive.
+All references to `Expression` are replaced with `a` type parameter so the data structure is no longer recursive.

-> Why is there an F at the end of type constructors?
+> Why is there an `F` at the end of type constructors?

-Glad you asked — that’s a hint that ExpressionF can be a Functor:
+Glad you asked — that’s a hint that `ExpressionF` can be a `Functor`:

 ```haskell
 instance Functor ExpressionF where